Iterative PnP and its application in 3D-2D vascular image registration for robot navigation: Methodology

 \subsection{Technical details}

 Following \cite{rivest2012nonrigid}, 6 DoF rigid pose $\mathbf{T}^*$ in \eqref{GMM_object_func} is first estimated, and nonrigid field $\theta^*$ is then estimated for refinement.
-Moreover, rigid transformation $\mathbf{T}$ is incrementally optimized on $\mathrm{SE}(3)$ manifold~\cite{boumal2023introduction}.
-Most existing works use Euler angles and $\mathbb{R}^3$ translation instead.
+Moreover, rigid transformation $\mathbf{T}$ is incrementally optimized on $\mathrm{SE}(3)$ manifold~\cite{boumal2023introduction} in contrast to Euler angles and $\mathbb{R}^3$ translation in existing reseaches.
 Optimization on continuous $\mathrm{SE}(3)$ manifold avoids gimbal lock degeneration on Euler angles space by following geodesics along the manifold for search.
 Levenberg-Marquardt is adopted as the minimizer.